Indefinite Pronoun (অনিদিষ্টবাচক সর্বনাম)

 - Each of

-- I met two girls.
+the players has a doctor.- I met two girls.
 One has given

 me her phone number.